sanketshevkar/SM445_TheMinerLeague/README.md

    - Specific Details are extracted from the document for each class.
    - Algorithm - Trained Named Entity Recognition model in spacy for extracting relevant details.

+5. Cloud Database

+   - Final Corporate Action Details are uploaded to a MongoDB Cloud Instance.

+6. Client Side
+   - NodeJS REST-API connects to the MongoDB Cloud Instance and fetches and serves the data to the Client application.

 <img src="website.jpeg" width="400" height="250"> <img src="app.jpeg" width="200" height="250">